bhuvanchopra/python/README.md

 Docstring for python file "general_poly.py":

 This python file contains a programme that takes input as a list,L (a list of numbers: [n0, n1, n2, ... nk]) and return a function which when applied to x, returns the value n0 * x^k + n1 * x^(k-1) + ... nk * x^0.
 For example, general_poly([1, 2, 3, 4])(10) should evaluate to 1234.

+Docstring for ps6:

+This problem set is about decrypting a story using the Caeser cypher encryption/decryption technique.